How to Become a Counselor in North Dakota

 Supervision Hours

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-LPC licensure in North Dakota requires a two-year Plan of Supervision, which should include 400 hours of client contact and 100 hours of direction from an approved supervisor — of which 60 hours must be one-on-one.
+LPC licensure in North Dakota requires a two-year LAPC supervisory period, including 100 hours of direct supervision, with at least 60 hours of individual, face-to-face supervision, plus 400 hours of client counseling contact.

-For LPCC licensure, applicants must complete 3,000 hours of post-master’s clinical supervised experience within a two-year period with at least 100 hours of supervision.
+For LPCC licensure, applicants must complete 3,000 hours of post-master’s clinical supervised experience in a clinical setting.
+First-time applicants must also document 100 hours of supervision by an LPCC.

 (Back to Top)